GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/10.091-100/07.Lord-of-the-Ocean/docs.md

 ---
+title: |
-title: 97.
-Lord of the Ocean
+    097. Lord of the Ocean - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 097.
+Lord of the Ocean.
+Lord of the ocean vast and deep,  With sovereign power Thy children keep;  Thy glorious sun that reigns on high  Is rivaled by Thy watchful eye.
+    keywords:  |
-    keywords: Church Hymnal, Lord of the Ocean, Lord of the ocean vast and deep,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Lord of the Ocean, Lord of the ocean vast and deep.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 97. LORD OF THE OCEAN
+## 097. LORD OF THE OCEAN
+####  Church Hymnal 1941,

 ```txt

 1.
 Lord of the ocean vast and deep,
 With sovereign power Thy children keep;